-For more information about reporting corrective distributions see: the Guide to Distribution Codes on pages 11 and 12; Notice 89-32, 1989-1 C.B.
+For more information about reporting corrective distributions see: the Guide to Distribution Codes on pages 12 and 13; Notice 89-32, 1989-1 C.B.
 671; Notice 88-33, 1988-1 C.B.
 513; Notice 87-77, 1987-2 C.B.
 385; and the Regulations under sections 401(k), 401(m), 402(g), and 457.

 Excess deferrals.
 Excess deferrals under section 402(g) can occur in section 401(k) plans or section 403(b) plans or SARSEPs.
-If distributed by April 15 of the year following the year of deferral, the excess is taxable to the participant in the year of deferral, but the earnings are taxable in the year distributed.
+If distributed by April 15 of the year following the year of deferral, the excess is taxable to the participant in the year of deferral (other than designated Roth contributions), but the earnings are taxable in the year distributed.
 Except for a SARSEP, if the distribution occurs after April 15, the excess is taxable in the year of deferral and the year distributed.
 The earnings are taxable in the year distributed.
 For a SARSEP, excess deferrals not withdrawn by April 15 are considered regular IRA contributions subject to the IRA contribution limits.
 Corrective distributions of excess deferrals are not subject to federal income tax withholding or social security and Medicare taxes.
-For losses on excess deferrals, see Losses on this page.
-See the regulations under section 457 (b) plans.
+For losses on excess deferrals, see Losses below.
+See the regulations under section 457 for special rules for excess deferrals under governmental section 457(b) plans.

 Excess contributions.
 Excess contributions can occur in a section 401(k) plan or a SARSEP.
 All distributions of the excess contributions plus earnings (other than designated Roth contributions), including recharacterized excess contributions, are taxable to the participant in the year of distribution.
-Report the gross distribution in box 1 of Form 1099-R. In box 2a, enter the excess contributions and earnings distributed less any designated Roth contributions.For a SARSEP, the employer must notify the participant by March 15 of the year after the year the excess and earnings.
+Report the gross distribution in box 1 of Form 1099-R. In box 2a, enter the excess contribution and earnings distributed less any designated Roth contributions.
+For a SARSEP, the employer must notify the participant by March 15 of the year after the year the excess contribution was made that the participant must withdraw the excess and earnings.
 All distributions from a SARSEP are taxable in the year of distribution.
 An excess contribution not withdrawn by April 15 of the year after the year of notification is considered a regular IRA contribution subject to the IRA contribution limits.